My Wildest Dreams (album): Background and release

 On 4 August 2018, Richards announced the release of her debut single "On My Own" and unveiled the album cover.
 The album was available to pre-order on 6 August 2018 as the standard edition, deluxe edition, a personal limited signed edition and a My Wildest Dreams Boxset which includes a CD, signed postcard set and candle and revealed the album to be released on 2 November 2018.
 On 13 August 2018, "My Wildest Dreams Tour" was announced.
 On 8 October 2018, Richards announced on her official Facebook page that the album was pushed back with a new release date.
 The album is available in a standard edition and a deluxe edition that features three extra tracks.

 Singles

 "On My Own" was released as the album's lead single on 6 August 2018.
 The music video was released on 10 August 2018.
 An acoustic version of the song was released on 24 August 2018 and a remix EP featuring six remixes was released 31 August 2018 to promote the single further.

 "End Before We Start" was released as the album's second single on 21 September 2018.
 The music video was released on 1 October 2018.
 A remix EP featuring two remixes was released on 5 October 2018.

-The third single "My Heart Is Heading Home (This Christmas)" was released alongside a remix EP on 23 November 2018.
+"My Heart Is Heading Home (This Christmas)" was released alongside a remix EP on 23 November 2018.
 It peaked on the UK iTunes chart at number 68.
+It featured only on the deluxe version of the album.

-The fourth single from the album "Shame On You" was released alongside the video for the song on 6 January 2019.
+The third official single from the album, "Shame On You" was released alongside the video for the song on 4 January 2019.
+"7 Billion" was released in March 2019 as the final single.